 The success of this policy depends on the support of parents.
 The Home/School agreement has evolved through continual refinement and with input from a wide variety of parties and agencies.
-It is reviewed annually before the relevant sections are included in the Pupils' Home Study Diary (Homework Diary).
+It is reviewed annually before inclusion in the Pupils' School Diary.
+Parents are required to sign the agreement annually, at the commencement of each academic year.